Johannes4Linux/Linux_Driver_Tutorial/10_auto_devfile/README.md

-# 09_manual_cdev
+# 10_auto_devfile

-Unitl now, we have created device files over the shell command `mknod`.
+Until now, we have created device files over the shell command `mknod`.
 In this lecture I will show you how to create the device file from within the kernel module with a little bit of help from udev, the Linux Device Manager.

 This example can be compiled and run on a Raspberry Pi or a normal x86 computer.